StackmateNetwork/stackmate.in/content/learn/_index.md

 The final stage of a money, after proving itself as a medium of exchange, is <b>unit of account</b> (UOA).
 When we begin to think in this money.

 Civilizations have always converged to a single unit of account, a monetary base unit in which to price all goods and services produced.
 In the past, this unit was gold.
 Gold found its value in its scarcity as a natural resource and expensive cost of production.
-Today, the US Dollar has taken the position of unit of account and finds its value purely in promisary notes and debt.
+Today, the US Dollar has taken the position of unit of account and finds its value purely in promises backed by force and debt.

 *USD settlements take 3+ days on the base layer called FedWire.*

 Bitcoin achieves finality within 10 minutes.

-Fedwire is also a network, with around 9000 participants (Paypal, Stripe etc.), soon to be surpassed by Bitcoin, with its currently roughly 9000 nodes, and a much lower barrier to entry.
+Fedwire is also a network, with around 9000 participants (Paypal, Stripe etc.).

+Bitcoin will serve a similar purpose where [nodes](https://bitnodes.io) will service Layer 2 solutions to build a new digital infrastructure built on a sound monetary base.

 ## MORE